padillam2001/cse15l-lab-reports/LabReport.md

 3) Access the server through a bash terminal in VSC.

-We will now go through each of these steps in mroe depth:
+We will now go through each of these steps in more depth:

 1)
 Visual Studio Code can be downloaded through this link: https://code.visualstudio.com/download